Instance complexity of Boolean functions: Instance complexity of some linear threshold functions

-\end{theorem} Before we prove the theorem, we require the following properties of Boolean functions.
-Every Boolean function $f : \zone^n \to \zone$ has a unique multilinear polynomial expansion as $f(x) = \sum_{S \subseteq [n]}\widetilde{f}(S) \prod_{i \in S}x_i$ where each $\widetilde{f}(S)$ is a real number.
-This expansion is sometimes referred to as the \emph{M\"obius expansion} of $f$.
-The \emph{degree} of $f$, denoted by $\deg(f)$, is the maximum degree of a monomial in its M\"obius expansion that has a non-zero coefficient.
-It is not hard to show that a depth-$d$ decision tree for $f$ induces a degree-$d$ polynomial computing $f$: sum up the indicator polynomials of each 1-leaf, and each of these indicator polynomials can easily be seen to have degree at most the depth of their corresponding leaf.
-This yields the following folklore lemma. \begin{lemma}[Folklore] Let $f : \zone^n \to \zone$ be a Boolean function.
-Then $\DT(f) \geq \deg(f)$. \end{lemma} We now prove Theorem~\ref{thm:gtombresults}. \begin{proof}[Proof of Theorem~\ref{thm:gtombresults}] We first show that $\DT(\GT_n) = 2n$ and $\DT(\OMB_n) = n$, after which we show the $\Cmin$ bounds and finally we show the $\IC$ bounds. \begin{itemize} \item Towards a $2n$ lower bound for $\DT(\GT_n)$, consider an adversary who uses the following strategy against a query algorithm for $\GT_n$ for the first $2n-1$ queries: \begin{itemize} \item If a variable $x_i$ is queried for the first time out of the pair $\cbra{x_i, y_i}$, answer 1. \item If a variable $y_i$ is queried for the first time out of the pair $\cbra{x_i, y_i}$, answer 0. \item If a variable $x_i$ ($y_i$) is queried such that $y_i$ ($x_i$) has already been queried, then answer such that $x_i = y_i$. \end{itemize} Just before the last query of the algorithm, we know that the strings are equal except for one bit.
+\begin{proof}[of Theorem~\ref{thm:gtombresults}] We first show that $\DT(\GT_n) = 2n$ and $\DT(\OMB_n) = n$, after which we show the $\Cmin$ bounds and finally we show the $\IC$ bounds. \begin{itemize} \item Towards a $2n$ lower bound for $\DT(\GT_n)$, consider an adversary who uses the following strategy against a query algorithm for $\GT_n$ for the first $2n-1$ queries: \begin{itemize} \item If a variable $x_i$ is queried for the first time out of the pair $\cbra{x_i, y_i}$, answer 1. \item If a variable $y_i$ is queried for the first time out of the pair $\cbra{x_i, y_i}$, answer 0. \item If a variable $x_i$ ($y_i$) is queried such that $y_i$ ($x_i$) has already been queried, then answer such that $x_i = y_i$. \end{itemize} Just before the last query of the algorithm, we know that the strings are equal except for one bit.
 Say $x_i$ is the last unqueried bit.
 By the definition of the adversary, we know that $y_i = 0$.
 Thus, we have $\GT_n(x, y) = 0$ if $x_i = 0$ and $\GT_n(x, y) = 1$ if $x_i = 1$.
 That is, the function value depends on the last unqueried input bit.
 A similar argument works if the last unqueried bit is $y_i$.
 Thus, $\DT(\GT_n) \geq 2n$ and hence $\DT(\GT_n) = 2n$. \item The Odd-Max-Bit function outputs the parity of the largest index with variable value 1 if it exists, and outputs 0 otherwise.
 One may find such an index by scanning the input from right to left.
 This intuition is captured in the unique polynomial representation of $\OMB_n$ as $\OMB_n(x) = $

 with $\OMB_1(x_1) = x_1$ and $\OMB_2(x_1, x_2) = 0 \cdot x_2 + (1-x_2)x_1 = x_1 - x_1x_2$.
 Note that in either case, the coefficient of the maximum-degree monomial equals $(-1)^{n + 1} \neq 0$, and hence the degree is $n$.
 By Lemma~\ref{lem:degdt}, this implies $\DT(\OMB_n) \geq n$, and hence $\DT(\OMB_n) = n$. \item The inequalities $\Cmin(\GT_n) \leq 2$ and $\Cmin(\OMB_n) \leq 1$ are witnessed by the strings $0^{n-1}10^n$ and $0^{n-1}1$, respectively.
 It is easy to see that no inputs $z \in \zone^{2n}, w \in \zone^n$ satisfy $\C(\GT_n, z) = 1$ and $\C(\OMB_n, w) = 0$, yielding $\Cmin(\GT_n) = 2$ and $\Cmin(\OMB_n) = 1$. \item For the instance complexity of Greater-Than, consider the natural query algorithm $\cA$ that first queries the most significant bits of $x, y$, outputs the answer if we can deduce it at this point, and use an algorithm for the Greater-Than instance without these two bits if we cannot deduce the output at this point, i.e., the bits seen are equal (see Figure~\ref{fig:gtdecisiontree} for a visual description of the query algorithm $\cA$ used).